It's autumn. It's seriously autumn. The occasionally sunny day, but mostly grey, the air heavy with moisture, and nothing above 10° Celsius.

 Up on the second terrace, next year's garlic supply has not only been planted, it's already up:

 The shortest day of the year - December 21st in these parts - is traditionally the garlic-planting date.
 I start earlier in order to give them a head start before the serious cold hits.
-I bought White Italian seed garlic from the local Agricolo or agricultural supplies store.
+I bought White Italian seed garlic from the local

 And, from experience, I selected and planted only the fattest, healthiest cloves.
 Growing garlic really is a case of harvesting what you sow.
 Plant skinny, shrivelled cloves and that's what you'll harvest.